A study of retardation models for phenomenological interactions in hadronic physics: The quantum operator for bound state calculations

 The expression of $W_{ret}(\vec r,\vec p) $ of the last equation is apparently simple but cannot be directly ``interpreted" as a quantum operator due to the non-Hermitian character of $V_{ret}(\vec r,\vec p)$.
 We have the task to introduce, from that expression (obtained by means of a classical procedure), a corresponding Hermitian quantum operator.
 This operator will have, in any case, a nonlocal form; it means that the retardation effects involve the wave function of the system over all the space.

 The procedure to obtain an Hermitian operator is \textit{not unique}.
 In any case, it consists in \textit{choosing an order} of the operators $\vec p$ and $\vec r$ so that an Hermitian operator is finally obtained.
 We shall describe in detail the following procedure because it allows to calculate some test matrix elements in a simple way, without introducing singular terms.
-Another procedure is also incidentally outlined, without performing specific calculations.
-0.5 truecm First, we consider the following non-Hermitian radial momentum operator \cite{sak}:
+Another procedure is also incidentally outlined but no specific calculation is performed.
+0.5 truecm First, we recall the definition of the following non-Hermitian radial momentum operator \cite{sak}:

 For a wave function $\psi(r, \theta, \varphi)=<r, \theta, \varphi | \psi> $ in spherical coordinates, we have

 Furthermore, we note that the operator $p_r^\dag p_r$ \textit{is} Hermitian.
 For further developments, this operator can be written, with standard procedures, in the form